AdollaApp/Adolla/readme.md

 ## Features

 - Easy progress tracking
-- A light and dark theme
+- A light and dark theme (system based)
 - Multiple icons to pick from
 - Automatic backups every 12 hours
 - Lists to store manga in